-- 5.1 The current PSPO Permits for the gating of St Peters Passage as shown in Appendix A. A copy of the PSPO is attached as Appendix B. The passage has been gated since July 2019. - 5.2 Planning permission is in place for the gates that are currently on St Peters Passage. - 5.3 The management of the passage and the gates, i.e., if a key is lost, is provided by Lincoln BIG.
+- 5.1 The current PSPO permits for the gating of St Peter's Passage as shown in Appendix A. The passage has been gated since July 2019. - 5.2 Planning permission is in place for the gates that are currently on St Peter's Passage. - 5.3 The management of the passage and the gates, i.e., if a key is lost, is provided by Lincoln BIG.